kdee028/Java/README.md

 1. **Input Modules** : takes input & writes then to memory
 2. **output Modules** : Reads data from memory & delivers off-chip or system

+- Register:  Stoves a small # of pieces of info commonly the temporary results  calculations

+-  Bus: carries data between the ALU, memory & peripherals

 1.Instructions - a command or " word" of machine language